 - Prototype for Causal: Scaling their spreadsheet engine from millions to billions of cells

-I am comfortable at all layers of the stack, from Rails to React to the Kernel.
+I am comfortable at all layers of the stack, from Kernel to Rails to React.
 You can read more about what I spend time thinking about on the Napkin Math blog.